 1 Data in this table were based on the 1293 women who had complete data in 1999/2000.

 2 All concentrations were adjusted for hydration using the covariate-adjusted creatinine standardization method.
 “Q1” means “1st quartile” and “Q3” means “3rd quartile”.

+3 ∑LMW phthalate metabolites = molar sum of MEP, MnBP, and MiBP.

-3 P-values were obtained from Kruskal-Wallis tests.
+4 P-values were obtained from Kruskal-Wallis tests.